eslint/eslint/docs/rules/no-use-before-define.md

   Otherwise, ignores those references if the declaration is in upper function scopes.
   Class declarations are not hoisted, so it might be danger.
   Default is `true`.
+* `variables` (`boolean`) -
+  This flag determines whether or not the rule checks variable declarations in upper scopes.
+  If this is `true`, the rule warns every reference to a variable before the variable declaration.
+  Otherwise, the rule ignores a reference if the declaration is in an upper scope, while still reporting the reference if it's in the same scope as the declaration.
+  Default is `true`.

 This rule accepts `"nofunc"` string as a option.
 `"nofunc"` is the same as `{ "functions": false, "classes": true }`.